Trump administration rescinds Obama guidance on race and admissions

 Education and Justice Departments withdraw seven documents from Obama administration on race and admissions.
 DeVos urges educators to use Supreme Court decisions as a guide.

-The Trump administration on Tuesday rescinded guidance issued by the Obama administration on how colleges could legally consider race and ethnicity in admissions decisions.
+The Trump administration on Tuesday rescinded guidance issued by the Obama administration on how colleges can legally consider race and ethnicity in admissions decisions.

+The move is the latest sign that the Trump administration is skeptical of the way some colleges consider race in admissions.
+But the immediate impact may be minimal.
+Court rulings already are more powerful than guidance from any administration.
+The move may indicate how the administration would respond to complaints it receives, but those complaints could well end up in courts and not be decided by federal agency officials.

 "The departments are firmly committed to vigorously enforcing these protections on behalf of all students," said the letter, signed by Kenneth L. Marcus, assistant secretary of education for civil rights, and John M. Gore, acting assistant attorney general.